Luxury lodges: castles, cottages and temples to rent

 Perched on craggy rocks with the mouth of the river Dart lapping at the walls, Kingswear Castle has reassuringly thick walls, low ceilings and tiny windows which make it feel snug and sturdy.
-It’s also a stone’s throw from the Kingswear and Dartmouth, meaning guests lack nothing by way of amenities.
+It’s also a stone’s throw from the towns of Kingswear and Dartmouth (on opposite sides of the Dart), meaning guests lack nothing by way of amenities.

 The castle was completed in 1502 and fitted with guns in order to protect nearby Dartmouth – a short boat ride across the river.
 From the rooftop – a sun terrace complete with deckchairs – guests can enjoy the novelty of raising and lowering the Union Jack (fitted in a bid to restore the castle authentically).
 This vantage point is also the best place to enjoy calming views of the water and boats passing along the river.

 Sleeps: four (one twin, one double)